Church of the Holy Sepulchre: Ottoman period

 There was certainly a recognisable Nestorian (Church of the East) presence at the Holy Sepulchre from the years 1348 through 1575, as contemporary Franciscan accounts indicate.
 The Franciscan friars renovated the church in 1555, as it had been neglected despite increased numbers of pilgrims.
 The Franciscans rebuilt the Aedicule, extending the structure to create an antechamber.
 A marble shrine commissioned by Friar Boniface of Ragusa was placed to envelop the remains of Christ's tomb, probably to prevent pilgrims from touching the original rock or taking small pieces as souvenirs.
 A marble slab was placed over the limestone burial bed where Jesus's body is believed to have lain.

-After the renovation of 1555, control of the church oscillated between the Franciscans and the Orthodox, depending on which community could obtain a favorable firman from the "Sublime Porte" at a particular time, often through outright bribery.
+After the renovation of 1555, control of the church oscillated between the Franciscans and the Orthodox, depending on which community could obtain a favourable firman from the "Sublime Porte" at a particular time, often through outright bribery.
 Violent clashes were not uncommon.
 There was no agreement about this question, although it was discussed at the negotiations to the Treaty of Karlowitz in 1699.
 During the Holy Week of 1757, Orthodox Christians reportedly took over some of the Franciscan-controlled church.
 This may have been the cause of the sultan's firman (decree) later developed into the Status Quo.

-A fire severely damaged the structure again in 1808, causing the dome of the Rotunda to collapse and smashing the Aedicule's exterior decoration.
-The Rotunda and the Aedicule's exterior were rebuilt in 1809–10 by architect Nikolaos Ch.
+A fire severely damaged the structure again in 1808, causing the dome of the rotunda to collapse and smashing the Aedicule's exterior decoration.
+The rotunda and the Aedicule's exterior were rebuilt in 1809–10 by architect Nikolaos Ch.
 Komnenos of Mytilene in the contemporary Ottoman Baroque style.
 The interior of the antechamber, now known as the Chapel of the Angel, was partly rebuilt to a square ground plan in place of the previously semicircular western end.

 Another decree in 1853 from the sultan solidified the existing territorial division among the communities and solidified the Status Quo for arrangements to "remain in their present state", requiring consensus to make even minor changes.

-The dome was restored by Catholics, Greeks and Turks in 1868, being made of iron ever since.
+The dome was restored by Catholics, Greeks, and Turks in 1868, being made of iron ever since.

 British Mandate period

-By the time of the British Mandate for Palestine following the end of World War I, the cladding of red marble applied to the Aedicule by Komnenos had deteriorated badly and was detaching from the underlying structure; from 1947 until restoration work in 2016–17, it was held in place with an exterior scaffolding of iron girders installed by the British authorities.
+By the time of the British Mandate for Palestine following the end of World War I, the cladding of red limestone applied to the Aedicule by Komnenos had deteriorated badly and was detaching from the underlying structure; from 1947 until restoration work in 2016–17, it was held in place with an exterior scaffolding of iron girders installed by the British authorities.